Canary Wharf, London

 The Connaught holds a special place for Emin, it was where both she and her mother stayed prior to being awarded her CBE at Buckingham Palace.
 It was far too busy on the evening to take a photograph of note.
 I returned a few nights later with no mulled wine or crowds in sight.

 London Gatwick South Terminal

 From inside British Airways’ new Club World Lounge.
-Part of a £400M investment to give long haul passengers a new first class experience.
+Part of a £400M investment to giving long haul passengers a new first class experience.

 With plentiful natural light, charging sockets and freshly prepared cup’s of English tea.
 The re-designed layout elevates pre-departure into an experience.
-Oversized clean windows, trendy furniture and views of the runway add to the excitement of jet setters’ upcoming trip.
-Nice.
+Oversized clean windows, trendy furniture and views of the runway add to the excitement of an upcoming trip.

 Then someone forgets to check the back up power supply, the I.T. system falls down and all hell breaks loose.

 1 x back-up power supply (with quarterly maintenance and 24 hour call out): £3,250 +VAT.